The first Cochrane review of the research relating to the administration of Anti-D during pregnancy was undertaken in 1996.

 This still leaves a lot of uncertainty for a lot of women and families, however.

-If you’d like to explore this topic further, you might like to look out for my upcoming book, Anti-D Explained.
+If you’d like to explore this topic further, you might like to read my book, Anti-D Explained.

 If you’d like to stay up-to-date with birth-related research and thinking, make sure you’re subscribed to our free newsletter list, which means you’ll get Sara’s monthly Birth Information Update.